 We accept cash, checks and credit in the form of Visa, MasterCard and American Express.
 Also ATM/Debit cards.

-4. I am a patient of Bay Area Community Medical Group (or SMBP); may I be seen by you?
+4. I am a patient of UCLA Medical Group; may I be seen by you?

 During the day we will ask you to be seen by your primary medical doctor (PMD).
 If your PMD is not available, or it is after normal working hours, we will see you and report our findings to your personal physician.
 However, you may be responsible for charges incurred at your visit.

 5. Can I call you for advice about my illness?

 To treat you properly, we would need to examine you in order to advise you on your illness.

 Sorry we're not open!
 Please call your personal physician for advice when we aren't open.
 If you have a true medical emergency please dial 911 or go to the nearest emergency room.

 7. Do you do refills over the phone?

 We may in certain circumstances, but only if we have seen you recently and it is recorded in the medical chart.
 Otherwise you will have to return to Playa Marina Urgent Care or consult your personal physician for a refill.